What's the best Android tablet?

 Ideally, you should aim for 16GB of internal storage as a minimum, but more is obviously better.

 Few tablets these days use poor-quality screens, but some do.
-Look for an IPS screen and avoid anything with a ‘TN’ screen as these have poor viewing angles.
+Look for an IPS or AMOLED screen and avoid anything with a ‘TN’ screen as these have poor viewing angles.

 In terms of resolution, the higher the better, but the more important number is pixel density.
 Aim for 250 pixels per inch or higher, as this will mean sharp-looking image that’s not jagged or blocky.